 Sedation and Oral Surgery at Siouxland Oral & Maxillofacial Surgery

-Our oral surgeons, Dr. Denis Miller and Dr. Louis George, are both trained and certified to administer all forms of outpatient anesthesia, including pediatric cases.
+Our oral surgeons, Dr. Denis Miller, Dr. Louis George, and Dr. Jason Leet, are trained and certified to administer all forms of outpatient anesthesia, including pediatric cases.
 If you would like more information about your anesthesia options for treatment, contact one of our offices.
 Our staff members will be happy to answer your questions or schedule you an appointment with one of our skilled oral surgeons.